 Nestled between the Adirondack Mountains, Plattsburgh is home to State University of New York at Plattsburgh.
 History buffs are sure to fall in love with Plattsburgh’s storied past and abundance of museums.
 But don’t worry, Plattsburgh also has plenty to offer foodies, artists, and nature enthusiasts.
 In 1814, the largest invasion in U.S. history took place at Plattsburgh, leading to the end of the War of 1812.
 Visit the Battle of Plattsburgh War of 1812 Museum to learn more about this historic battle and Plattsburgh's important role in the three-year conflict.
 Browse the Clinton County Historical Museum's collection of more than 30,000 regionally and nationally significant objects, including postcards, photographs, paintings, and musical instruments.
 You can also take in a round of golf at the Barracks Golf Course (pictured) on the site of what was once the longest-operating military facility in the United States.

 Have lunch at Twisted Carrot before taking a tour of the Kent-Delord House Museum, a unique educational experience that shows the life of the Delord family, who lived in the home for over a century.
 Listed on the National Register of Historic Places, the Strand Center for the Arts offers something for everyone.
 Its concerts, art exhibits, artisan markets, and classes are enriching and engaging for visitors of all ages.
-You can also grab a post-concert drink at Valcour Brewing Company, OVAL Craft Brewing, or Irises Cafe and Wine Bar (pictured).
-Get some fresh air and go for a nature walk through Point Au Roche State Park's diverse landscape of forest, marsh, and shoreline located on the northwestern shore of Lake Champlain.
+You can also grab a post-concert drink at Valcour Brewing Company, OVAL Craft Brewing, or Irises Cafe and Wine Bar.
+Get some fresh air and go for a nature walk through Point Au Roche State Park's diverse landscape of forest, marsh, and shoreline located on the northwestern shore of Lake Champlain (pictured).
 Once you’ve worked up an appetite, head over to Anthony’s Restaurant & Bistro for delicious European-style eats.
 Before you leave town, be sure to stop by Plattsburgh State Art Museum.
 Its collection of more than 10,000 works of art and artifacts has made it one of the most important fine arts institutions in the North Country.

 Oswego (Thousand Islands-Seaway)

-Credit: @heyjeremey on Instagram
+Credit: @eldonlindsay on Instagram

 Complete with a picturesque coastline, stunning sunsets, and sparkling lakes, rivers, and waterfalls, the Thousand Islands-Seaway region is undeniably beautiful.
 The small town of Oswego, home to SUNY Oswego, sits on the coast of Lake Ontario and its quaint charm, delicious restaurants, and rich history not only make it the perfect college town, but also a great place to visit.
 Admire historic architecture while sampling local cuisine with Oswego Tours.
 For a window into the past, visit Fort Ontario State Historic Site (pictured) and explore the star-shaped fort that was the site of three French and Indian War and two War of 1812 battles.
 Check the schedule and catch a race at Oswego Speedway, a 5/8 mile race track built in 1951.